 By contrast, when a paying spouse remarries, their alimony obligation will still continue.
 In rare instances, remarriage of a paying spouse may be grounds for modification, only if he/she is unable to meet his/her own financial needs while paying spousal maintenance.

 In most cases, remarriage doesn’t have an impact on child support payments.
 Both parents have a continuing responsibility to provide support for their kids.

 However, a new spouse’s income can be considered when it comes to child support modification due to the new spouse’s income or household contributions.
 A court can consider each parent’s income and basic expenses when determining is modification is appropriate.
 So if a custodial parent is spending less money on the household since the new spouse significantly helps with those costs, the paying spouse may seek modification.

 If a paying parent remarries and has a child, Kentucky law allows a reduction in child support.

 Interested in Modification?
 Let Our Louisville Family Law Attorney Help!

-If you believe you qualify for alimony or child support modification in Kentucky, our experienced legal team at Louis P. Winner can evaluate your situation and determine whether or not it is possible to modify your current order.
+If you believe you qualify for alimony or child support modification in Kentucky, our experienced legal team at Winner Law Group, LLC can evaluate your situation and determine whether or not it is possible to modify your current order.
 We understand that life is full of changes and will do whatever it takes to protect your rights and best interests.

 For more information about our legal services, contact us and request a consultation today.